 This screen suggests the intended level order was different to what is seen in the final game, with every zone save for Green Hill Zone and Scrap Brain Zone (and Final Zone) changing positions.
 This order is reflected internally, as shown in the Action Replay codes at the bottom of this page.

 Commentary found in the Sonic Jam strategy guide also confirms that Labyrinth Zone was originally intended to be the second zone but was moved due to its difficulty relative to Green Hill Zone.

 On the title screen, press .
-A ring sound will play - holding + until the title card appears will activate edit mode.
+A ring sound will play - holding + until the title card appears will activate debug mode.
 Sonic will also be invincible.

 Due to a quirk in Sonic 1, other sources will give variations of this code.
 The game looks for two (or four) presses during the sequence, but is not concerned about where they are placed - this means, for example, the hint in Sonic Jam, which specifies edit mode as , + is equally valid.